Jaken1735/Trading_Bot/README.md

    - Buy when sentiment is strongly positive (> 99.9% confidence)
    - Sell when sentiment is strongly negative (> 99.9% confidence)
 4. Implements risk management through position sizing and stop-loss orders

-## License

-[Specify your license here]

-## Disclaimer

-This trading bot is for educational and research purposes only.
-Use at your own risk.
-Past performance does not guarantee future results.